Creating your own kitchen herb garden is one of the most enjoyable & rewarding activities for gardeners and aspiring chefs alike.

 Maybe you have a relative that you know loves mint tea, consider growing a small patch for them, then bringing over fresh sprigs of mint when you visit.

 Herb gardening is an activity that can be shared by the whole family.
-Everybody may not like to garden, it’s a good bet that everybody likes to eat!
+Everybody may not like to garden, and it’s a good bet that everybody likes to eat!
 Why not get them involved & make the kitchen herb garden a place the whole family enjoys.